Legislation and Regulation

 Reporting Requirements

-Section 3.1 of the CSRA states that the owner or occupier of a site must notify Manitoba Sustainable Development in writing when he or she becomes aware of information that indicates that the site has been contaminated at a level that exceeds a standard established or adopted by regulation (CSRR); and provide Manitoba Sustainable Development with all reports and any other documentation in his or her possession respecting the contamination at the site.
-Reports should be forwarded to the Environment Officers listed on the main page.
+Section 3.1 of the CSRA states that the owner or occupier of a site must notify Environment and Climate Change in writing when he or she becomes aware of information that indicates that the site has been contaminated at a level that exceeds a standard established or adopted by regulation (CSRR); and provide Environment and Climate Change with all reports and any other documentation in their possession respecting the contamination at the site.
+Reports should be forwarded to the Contaminated Sites Program.

-NOTE: The standards and rules listed below are to determine if it is necessary to submit a site report to Manitoba Sustainable Development.
+NOTE: The standards and rules listed below are to determine if it is necessary to submit a site report to Environment and Climate Change.
 For risk assessment purposes, these standards and rules do not necessarily have to be used as the risk assessment criteria.
 Please see the link to risk assessment criteria.

 The standards for reporting established or adopted by regulation (CSRR) are divided into Primary Standards, Secondary Standards and Tertiary Standards, as follows: